-Spiritual guru, Hernán Espinoza, walks Japan’s Shikoku pilgrimage path to honor the lives of 43 boys disappeared in his home country of Mexico and to seek forgiveness for a past offense.
+Spiritual guru, Hernán Espinoza, walks Japan’s Shikoku pilgrimage path to honor the lives of 43 boys disappeared in his home country of Mexico.
 Coincidentally, the Abbess that guides all Shikoku pilgrims has a vital interest in Hernán’s journey, yet senses she must test his true intentions.
 While taking a shortcut to save time, Hernán has a breakdown.
 Not knowing whether he is alive or dead, a man or a woman, a saint or a sinner, in Japan or not, he continues to the end, which, on the circular Shikoku path, is also the beginning.

-Lucía Fuentes is both triggered and inspired by the global #MeToo movement and by the disappearance of 43 boys in Mexico.
+Lucía Fuentes is both triggered and inspired by the global #MeToo reckoning and by the disappearance of 43 boys in Mexico.

 Dramatic readings are with the Playwrights Center, the Dramatists Guild, the Berkeley Play Cafe and Lightcap Farm and in 2022, Playland Productions produces a staged dramatic reading at San Francisco's Potrero Stage directed by Katja Rivera as one of three plays PlayGround selects for the inaugural Free-Plays Festival.
 Lucía Fuentes is a semi-finalist for the 2021 Woodward International Playwriting Prize and is one of four plays selected by Town Hall Theatre (Lafayette, CA) for production in their 2023-2024 New Voices Festival.